xiao-mantou/GamingTweaks/Trace DPCs  ISRs/Detecting Performance Issues.md

-Latencymon might not correct everything correctly, so there is an "official" and better way to do this.
+[LatencyMon](http://www.resplendence.com/latencymon) might not correct everything correctly, so there is an "official" and better way to do this.

 ### Requirements